Budgeting for university

 - £25 to £30 – a typical weekly food bill

-- £25.20 – seven-day travel card, zones 1–2, on the London underground, Docklands Light Railway and London Overground (includes 30% student discount)
+- £25.80 – seven-day travel card, Zones 1–2, on the London underground, Docklands Light Railway and London Overground (includes 30% student discount)

 - £2.80 – premium takeaway sandwich

-Always look out for student discounts and check websites such as lastminute.com for cheap deals.
+Always look out for student discounts and check websites such as lastminute.com or Save the Student for cheap deals.

-An International Student Identity Card (ISIC) also offers up to 40,000 discounts worldwide.
+An International Student Identity Card (ISIC) also offers up to 150,000 student benefits and discounts worldwide.